alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 They say that you should stick to algorithms and data structures, that you can learn a new language in just a couple of weeks, that it's just a new syntax.
 I completely agree that algorithms and data structures are extremely important but when it comes to language it's slightly more than just syntax.
 There is an entire infrastructure of tools and best practices around it.
 For someone coming from a different background, it can be overwhelming to keep up with all this stuff, especially taking into consideration that sometimes information should be found in different places.

 This is my very opinionated attempt to compile some of the best practices on setting up a new Python environment for local development.
-There are also advice of integration these tools with Visual Studio Code, however, it's not necessary to use this particular editor.
+There are also advices for integration these tools with Visual Studio Code, however, it's not necessary to use this particular editor.
 I'm going to update this page as there are some changes with the underlying tools.
 I also plan to use it myself as a boilerplate for starting a new Python project.
 The tutorial is long because I explain in detail purpose and usage of the tools, however, the end result is quick set up of the new project environment that can be achieved in just a couple of minutes.
-See Fast Track section.
+See [Fast Track](#fast-track) section.

 ## How to manage Python versions with pyenv?